ticzz/Aimware-v5-CS2-luas/README.md

 #### C:\Users\YOURPCNAME\AppData\Roaming\RANDOMLETTERSNAMEDFOLDER\RANDOMLETTERSNAMEDFOLDER
 #### or just type %AppData% in WindowsSearch,
 #### then open Roaming -> RANDOMLETTERSNAMEDFOLDER -> RANDOMLETTERSNAMEDFOLDER
-#### Replace YOURPCNAME, RANDOMLETTERSNAMEDFOLDER & RANDOMLETTERSNAMEDFOLDER with your details obviously**
+#### Replace YOURPCNAME, RANDOMLETTERSNAMEDFOLDER & RANDOMLETTERSNAMEDFOLDER with your details obviously..
 ‎
 ## Note about autorun.lua:
 ‎